FokkeZB/Tracker/docs/global-scope.md

 ## Using SEFs in Controllers

 You might also have noticed I use SEFs in controllers (and libraries) as well.
 This is not to protect the scope like in `app/alloy.js` but simply to keep my code organised.
-As I mentioned CommonJS modules are only executed once and instead of by grouping it in a SEF I try to make it clear that there's no other code in between or following all of the functions that executes at that time.
+As I mentioned CommonJS modules are only executed once and by grouping it in a SEF I try to make it clear that there's no other code in between or following all of the functions that executes at that time.

 ## Stop using Ti.include()